CalvinNanneman/INFOTC-1000-Final/README.md

 # Welcome to Calvin's INFOTC 1000 Final Project

 I enjoyed this semester a lot.
-This class exposed me to different areas of IT that I had no experience with prior.
+This class exposed me to different areas of IT that I had no prior experience with.
 I particularly enjoyed learning about different programing languages to include HTML, JavaScript, and Python.

 ## About me